 The UK Constitution

-The UK's (partly unwritten) constitution attributes power to Parliament, to the Executive, and to the Courts.
+The UK's constitution attributes power to Parliament, to the Executive, and to the Courts.
 The relative power of each body varies with the subject matter.
-For more detail see note 1 below.
+For more detail on this see note 1 below.

 The United Kingdom is a Parliamentary (rather than Presidential) democracy.
 All key decisions are made in the form of legislation by its sovereign parliament and there is no higher authority.
 (See also Note 2 below.)
 Legitimacy and democracy are maintained because ministers are answerable to Parliament, and the House of Commons is elected by the people.
 Subject to complying with the laws made by Parliament, day to day decisions are taken by Ministers (and if necessary by the whole Cabinet) and implemented by a neutral civil service.